pypeit/PypeIt/doc/frametype.rst

 pixelflat Spectrum taken to correct for pixel-to-pixel detector variations
-          Often an exposure using a flat lamp, but for observations in the very blue, this may be on-sky slitflat  Spectrum taken to define the slit edges and correct for illumination variations across the slit trace     ??? science   Spectrum of one or more science targets standard  Spectrum of spectrophotometric standard star
+          Often an exposure using a flat lamp, but for observations in the very blue, this may be on-sky trace     Spectrum taken to define the slit edges and correct for illumination variations across the slit.
+Often this is an exposure using a flat lamp, but for observations in the very blue, this may be on-sky.
+The slit length of a trace frame should be the same as the science slit. pinhole   Spectrum taken through a pinhole slit (i.e. a very short slit length), and is used to define the centre if a slit (currently, this frame is only used for echelle data reduction).
+Often this is an exposure using a flat lamp, but one can in principle use a standard star frame too (or a science frame if the spectrum is uniform). science   Spectrum of one or more science targets standard  Spectrum of spectrophotometric standard star
           PYPIT includes a list of pre-defined standards